lgtm-migrator/invenio-records-draft/README.rst

         c. `unpublish` - URL to a handler that creates a draft version of the record if it does not exist, removes the published version and then returns HTTP 302 to the draft.

-    8. The serialized represetation of a draft record contains a section named `links`.
+    8. On a draft record the `links` also contain:
-       Apart from `self` the section contains:

         a. `published` - a url that links to the "published" version of the record.
 This url is present only if the published version of the record exists